Siro Baroni: Biography

-Unknown remains the fate of a painting mentioned by ancient sources as existing at the Mantuan church of St. Catherine and representing the Virgin on the Throne with the Child, St. Giuseppe, St. Luigi Gonzaga and the Guardian Angel.
+Unknown remains the fate of a painting mentioned by ancient sources as existing at the Mantuan church of St. Catherine and representing the Virgin on the Throne with the Child, St. Giuseppe, St. Aloysius Gonzaga and the Guardian Angel.
 Among the surviving works we can mention: the canvas, placed in the town church of St. Barnaba, depicting the Death of Saint Giuliana Falconieri (dated 1732, as shown in documents from the parish archives); the painting, in the parish church of Castelnuovo (Asola), representing a Madonna among the Saints Antonio and Imerio, signed and dated 1748; the canvas, located in the parish church of Acquanegra sul Chiese, depicting the Virgin among the Saints Luigi Gonzaga, Carlo Borromeo, Vincenzo Ferreri and Francesco Saverio, signed and dated 1751.

 He was an associate at the Academy of Fine Arts of Mantua since 1754.
 He painted an Ecce Homo for the former chapel of Sant'Ambrogio (destroyed in 1789).
+Siro also painted Pietro and Andrea's call in 1760, displayed at the Biblioteca Teresiana in Mantua.